DheerajPiduru52/DheerajPiduru52/README.md

 # About Me

-I am Dheeraj Rahul Reddy Piduru, a Master's student in Business Analytics at the University of Texas at Dallas, graduating in December 2025.
+I am Dheeraj Rahul Reddy Piduru, a Master's student in **Business Analytics & AI** at the University of Texas at Dallas, graduating in December 2025.

 I have a strong passion for data science, machine learning, and transforming data into actionable insights.
-My background includes internships and full-time experience in business analytics and infrastructure services, with hands-on exposure to building dashboards, predictive models, and automating workflows.
+My background includes internships experience in business analytics and infrastructure services, with hands-on exposure to building dashboards, predictive models, and automating workflows.

 ## Technical Skills